thu-spmi/CAT/docs/cuside.md

 In addition, we unify streaming and non-streaming model by weight sharing and joint training (called unified streaming/non-streaming model) to reduce performance gap between streaming and non-streaming models.
 We obtain new state-of-the-art streaming ASR results on the AISHELL-1 dataset (4.79% CER).

+The newly-added code to support CUSIDE can be found at: `cat/ctc/train_unified.py` for CTC/CTC-CRF, `cat/rnnt/train_unified.py` for RNNT, respectively.

 ## Model hyper-parameters

-The main code is in `cat/rnnt/train_unified.py` with the following hyper-parameters configured in `trainer` in `config.json`.
+Training hyper-parameters are configured in `trainer` in `config.json`.

 - `downsampling_ratio`: the downsampling rate before and after the encoder, default **8**.
 - `chunk_size`: chunk_size (frames),default **40**.